Last Updated on June 10, 2022 by DMEditor

 You can filter tickets based on specific parameters so you can prioritize them accordingly.
 It’s also possible to identify certain requests based on the keywords used by customers.
 And with such capabilities, you should find it easy to assign tasks to the relevant expert agents.

 Freshdesk further allows team members to consult each other through an in-built chat feature.
 And that’s not all.
-You can also seek solutions from other teams, as well as third-party stakeholders for quick problem resolution.
+You can also seek solutions from other teams, as well as third-party stakeholders for quick problem resolution and problem management.

 In the meantime, Freshdesk will keep a log of each interaction for contextual collaboration.
 You’ll find all of them attached to their respective tickets.